Pavia, Iloilo: Tigkaralag Festival

 The Tigkaralag festival is celebrated in consonance with All Souls' Day.
 The term "Tigkaralag" comes from the Ilonggo words, "tig," which means "season of," and "kalag," which means "soul".
 Participants from the municipality's 18 barangays wear costumes and parade themselves from Barangay Aganan to the town's plaza for a dance-drama competition with a storyline reflective of Tigkaralag.
 Held every 30th day of October, the festival was conceived by Cecilia H. Capadosa in 1992.
 Recently, Baye-baye night was included as a side event of the festival in celebration on one of the town's industry, the Baye-baye.

 Pavia Parish Church

 Pavia Parish Church, popularly known as Santa Monica Parish Church is a century-old church built by the Spanish Augustinian Fathers sometime in 1862.
 Its interior and exterior walls are made entirely of red-bricks, making it the only existing brick-constructed church in the island of Panay.
 This church is similar to the church of the town's namesake, Pavia in Italy.

+Education

+Pavia has several academic institutions offering programs from preschool to senior high school.
+On October 7, 2024, the University of St. La Salle (USLS) announced its expansion in Pavia.